-- 15.1.1 Competitors will attempt to achieve a mark or valid track point close to a goal selected and declared by him.

-- 15.1.2 Task data:

-- a. method of declaration

-- b. number of goals permitted

-- c. goals available for declarations

-- d. minimum and maximum distances of goal(s) from CLP or ILP as per TDS

-- 15.1.3 The result is the distance from the mark or closest valid track point to the nearest valid declared goal.
+- 15.1.1 Competitors will attempt to achieve a mark close to a goal selected and declared by him before take-off. - 15.1.2 Task data: - a. method of declaration - b. number of goals permitted - c. goals available for declarations - d. minimum and maximum distances of goal(s) from CLP or ILP as per TDS - e. minimum and maximum distances of goal(s) from any goal set by the director - 15.1.3 The result is the distance from the mark to the nearest valid declared goal.
 Smallest result is best.